TexasMotley CountyCourt Process

 3. Trial (If No Plea Deal)

-• What Prosecution Must Prove: In a DUI trial, the prosecution must prove beyond a reasonable doubt that you were driving a motor vehicle in a public place while intoxicated.
-Intoxication is defined as having a blood alcohol concentration (BAC) of 0.08 or higher, or not having the normal use of your mental or physical faculties due to the introduction of alcohol, a controlled substance, or a combination thereof.
+• What the Prosecution Must Prove: To convict you of DUI in Texas, the prosecution must prove beyond a reasonable doubt that you were operating a motor vehicle in a public place while intoxicated.
+"Intoxicated" is defined as having a blood alcohol concentration (BAC) of 0.08 or higher, or not having the normal use of your mental or physical faculties due to the introduction of alcohol, drugs, or a combination of both.

-• Common Defenses: Common defenses to DUI charges include challenging the accuracy of the breathalyzer or blood test, arguing that the police lacked probable cause to stop you, or demonstrating that you were not actually intoxicated at the time of driving.
+• Common Defenses: Common defenses to DUI charges include challenging the accuracy of the breathalyzer or blood test, arguing that the police lacked probable cause to stop you, or demonstrating that your driving was not impaired.

 First Offense

-• Other Requirements: Mandatory DUI education program, possible community service, and potential installation of an Ignition Interlock Device (IID) at your own expense, especially if your BAC was high.
+• Other Requirements: You may be required to complete a DUI education program, perform community service, and install an Ignition Interlock Device (IID) on your vehicle.

 Second Offense